Best Practices to Improve Your Ecommerce Order Fulfillment Process

 Another sure way to infuriate your customer?
 Sell them an item that you don’t have.

-Without proper inventory management and order fulfillment processes, you risk selling out of items before realizing it, leading to issued refunds and disappointed customers.
+Without proper inventory management and ecommerce fulfillment processes, you risk selling out of items before realizing it, leading to issued refunds and disappointed customers.
 Adopt inventory management best practices to keep track of every product you own, then sync inventory levels between your online sales channels and fulfillment locations.

 If there is a chance a product is out of stock or on backorder, clearly notify your customers in the product listing.